peteteaa/bloom/README.md

 - **Tab Management**:
   - Automatically opens a new tab when all tabs are closed
   - Opens a new tab when all existing tabs are hidden
-  - Saves and restores open tabs across sessions
+  - **Enhanced Tab Restoration**: Automatically saves and restores all open tabs when the browser is closed and reopened, ensuring no work is lost
 - **User Interface**:
   - Status banner indicating when website blocking is active
   - Close button for explicitly closing the browser